The Path Inside: How the System Is Actually Built

 Stage 2 - Removing the religious barrier

 At the same time, outside sources of verification are devalued.
 In the local A Mother in Israel account, Kiryat Matalon is described as a neighborhood near the Kabbalah La’Am center where group members moved.
 When a neighbor asked women from that environment about the Jewish Torah, they answered: “Shtuyot” - nonsense, and explained that they follow Kabbalah, not Torah.
-This is not neighborhood color.
-It is an early signal that, near the center, an inner circle was forming in which Laitman’s direct instructions mattered more than familiar religious norms.
+This is not local color.
+It is an early sign that, near the center, an inner circle was forming in which Laitman’s direct instructions mattered more than familiar religious norms.

 Stage 3 - Centralizing authority

-Michael Laitman is called “Rav”, although in an old interview he explained that this is a nickname, not rabbinic ordination.
+Michael Laitman is called “Rav”, although in an old interview he explained that this was a nickname, not rabbinic ordination.
 As early as 2009, The Seventh Eye wrote that public coverage missed exactly this problem: viewers were seeing the leader of a movement with sect-like features.

 From there, authority stops being ordinary respect for a lecturer.
 In the movement’s materials and in former participants’ testimony, it is tied to a spiritual hierarchy: Laitman interprets the texts of Baal HaSulam, the group confirms the frame, and doubt receives a ready formula: “faith above reason.”